 This is because, in the USA, the pregnant woman chooses the couple whose child she wants to gestate and the future parents or intentional parents choose the surrogate.
 We must keep in mind that this is an agreement between two parties.

-FAQs from users: 'What psychological tests should be done on the surrogate pregnant woman to ensure that she is prepared for it?', 'Can a woman with HIV be surrogate?', 'Are any special tests done on the pregnant woman at the end of the pregnancy?', 'How can it affect the baby if the surrogate gets toxoplasmosis?', 'Is it necessary for the pregnant woman to carry out all the genetic tests?' y 'What are the general requirements for a woman to become a surrogate?'.
+FAQs from users: 'What psychological tests should be done on the surrogate pregnant woman to ensure that she is prepared for it?', 'Can a woman with HIV be surrogate?', 'Are any special tests done on the pregnant woman at the end of the pregnancy?', 'How can it affect the baby if the surrogate gets toxoplasmosis?', 'Is it necessary for the pregnant woman to carry out all the genetic tests?' and 'What are the general requirements for a woman to become a surrogate?'.